-The clonogenic assay or colony forming assay is a well-established in vitro method for testing the survival and proliferative capability of cancer cells, and more recently cancer stem cells, under different treatment conditions1.
+The clonogenic assay or colony formation assay is a well-established in vitro method for testing the survival and proliferative capability of cancer cells, and more recently cancer stem cells, under different treatment conditions1.

-Although colony formation assays are more widely known as a cancer biology assay, they do have applications in the field of stem cell biology, where the self renewal potential of stem cells and their progenitors is assessed3.
-Colony forming assays that are used in this context are not end-point-based and rely on live-cell imaging.
-The assay enables selection of desired colonies for further culturing and experimentation.
+Although colony formation assay is more widely known as a cancer biology assay, it does have applications in the field of stem cell biology, where the self-renewal potential of stem cells and their progenitors is assessed3.
+Colony formation assays that are used in this context are not endpoint-based and rely on live-cell imaging.
+These assays enable the selection of desired colonies for further culturing and experimentation.
 Assessing colony formation is most commonly used for hematopoietic stem cells (HSCs), in the form of a colony formation unit (CFU) assay.

 This blog will focus on clonogenic assay applications in the field of HSCs.

 Hematopoietic stem cell transplantation utilizing bone marrow as a stem cell source has become an accepted treatment mode for a variety of metabolic, immunologic, and hematologic disorders4.
 HSCs have the ability to differentiate into all hematopoietic lineages (Figure 1), while also maintaining their self-renewal capacity.

 Although HSCs have the capacity to proliferate and differentiate in culture, most cells detected in hematopoietic culture assays consist of hematopoietic progenitor cells, which have limited self-renewal capacity and short-term hematopoietic potential.